eclipse-iofog/iofog.org/content/docs/1.3.0/iofogctl/application-yaml-spec.md

 ## Microservices

-Microservices configuration and set up are defined using yaml files.
+Microservices configuration and set up are defined using YAML files.

-Those yaml definitions can be used inside an application yaml file, or by themselves when deploying a microservice to an existing application: `iofogctl deploy microservice -f <path-to-microservice.yaml>`
+Those YAML definitions can be used inside an application YAML file, or by themselves when deploying a microservice to an existing application: `iofogctl deploy microservice -f <path-to-microservice.yaml>`

-A microservice yaml definition file can be retrieved using the describe command: `iofogctl describe microservice <NAME> [-o microservice.yaml]`
+A microservice YAML definition file can be retrieved using the describe command: `iofogctl describe microservice <NAME> [-o microservice.yaml]`

 ```yaml
 apiVersion: iofog.org/v1